demini/tom-jerry---animation/README.md

 add friends from social media and sync.
 So when we start to write a name a suggestion list of names with their image will display.
 Therefore the user can easily update the diary about she was with them.
-The dates which the user have updated with some memories will be highlighted in the calendar display.
+The dates which the user have updated with some memories will be highlighted in the calendar display...